marselyne/DSB4_Package_management/README.md

 ## Chapter VIII

-### Exercise 04 : Profiling
+### Exercise 04: Profiling

 Exercise 04

 Profiling

-Turn-in directory : ex04/
+Turn-in directory: ex04/

-Files to turn in : financial.py, financial_enhanced.py, profiling-sleep.txt, profiling-tottime.txt,
+Files to turn in: financial.py, financial_enhanced.py, profiling-sleep.txt, profiling-tottime.txt,
 profiling-http.txt, profiling-ncalls.txt

-Allowed functions : no restrictions
+Allowed functions: no restrictions

 There is no chance that you will write code 100% perfectly in the future without any scope for improvement.
 You will likely have to figure out why your scripts don’t work